OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 If a previous `zos.dev-<network_id>.json` was already created, the `push` command will just update said file with your last changes.
-For example, if you change the source of `MyContract` and call `zos push` again, ZeppelinOS will deploy a new version of the contract implementation for `MyContract` and replace the entry in the json file's `contracts["MyContract"].address`.
+For example, if you change the source of `MyContract` and call `zos push` again, ZeppelinOS will deploy a new version of `MyContract` and replace the entry in the json file's `contracts["MyContract"].address`.

 An important thing